Useful Information

 All club officials and players should note that this information should be used in conjunction with the By-Laws of the Tennis Association.

-A Club may request a change to the playing order only up to the final home and away match.
+A Club may request a change to the playing order only up to Round 10.
 No changes are permitted during the Finals series.

 The choice of ends and the choice to be server or receiver in the first game shall be decided by toss before the warm-up starts.
 The player/team who wins the toss may choose: